meescool/100-days-of-code/log.md

 ### Day 13:February 28th, 2022

 **Today's Progress**: Worked on my Tic Tac Toe PG project.
--Tic Tac Toe PG: I decided to take a small break from my Snake game and decided to work on my Tic Tac Toe game, that also includes a GUI using the Pygame module from python.
+- Tic Tac Toe PG: I decided to take a small break from my Snake game and decided to work on my Tic Tac Toe game, that also includes a GUI using the Pygame module from python.
 It took me a while to get reaquainted with the code.
 Thankfully I was actually able to make some significant process by adding the ability to for the player to add their marks and the CPU adds marks randomly.

 **Link(s) to work:**
 - https://github.com/meescool/ticTacToePG